-If you want to test the efficiency of your windows and doors, contact one of Edmonton’s Best Window Companies to give them a thermal imaging assessment.
+If you want to test the efficiency of your windows and doors, you could get a thermal imaging assessment.
 This will find heat leaks and under-insulated areas that are commonly found with standard vinyl frames, dual pane glass and low-E coating.
 This will be able to determine your windows’ efficiency and help you make a plan for improving your home’s efficiency.

 Energy Ratings & Window Technology